webpack/webpack.js.org/content/how-to/long-term-caching.md

 vendor.c2330c22cd2decb5da5a.js 1.43 kB 1 [emitted] vendor
 ```

-### Pro Tip!

-> Don’t use [chunkhash] in development since this will increase compilation time.
+T> Don’t use [chunkhash] in development since this will increase compilation time.
 Separate development and production configs and use [name].js for development and [name].[chunkhash].js in production.

-Due to an [issue in Webpack](https://github.com/webpack/webpack/issues/1315), this method of generating hashes still isn’t deterministic.
+W> Due to this [issue in Webpack](https://github.com/webpack/webpack/issues/1315), this method of generating hashes still isn’t deterministic.
 To ensure hashes are generated based on the file contents, use [webpack-md5-hash plugin](https://github.com/erm0l0v/webpack-md5-hash).
 Here is an example how to integrate it into your project: https://github.com/okonet/webpack-long-term-cache-demo/pull/3/files

 ## Get filenames from webpack compilation stats